News & Insights

 McGill and Partners expands its US operations and opens its New York HQ

-McGill and Partners has expanded its operations in the US and opened its US HQ in New York.
+We have expanded operations in the US and opened a US HQ in New York.
 The announcement follows two years of strong international growth for the firm, including significant high profile client wins, notwithstanding the challenges of a global pandemic and ongoing global market uncertainty.

 McGill and Partners has grown rapidly to 428 colleagues globally serving over 400 client accounts, whilst placing circa $3bn of gross written premium into the London and international markets in 2021.
 The company is one of the fastest growing specialty (re)insurance brokers in the world, with revenues of $60m in 2020; $123m in 2021; and is on target to exceed 65% organic revenue growth for the first half of 2022 with strong momentum for the full year.